 Ben Barsotti Scott

-I’m a writer and researcher based in New York City.
-I also curate exhibitions, primarily through a collaborative project called Bad Little Brother.
-And I’m a student of historical geography, currently researching a series of civilian-led blockades of US Navy terminals in the final years of the US war in Vietnam.
+I’m a writer and landscape architect based in New York City.
+I’m also a student of historical geography, currently researching a series of civilian-led blockades of US Navy terminals in the final years of the US war in Vietnam.

-Occasionally, I also teach undergraduate seminars in the social sciences and humanities: see the syllabus for my 2022 course on contemporary architectural theory here and the syllabus for my 2025 course on critical cartography here.
-And read testimonials from some of my recent students here.
+Occasionally, I teach undergraduate seminars on my areas of interest: see the syllabus for my 2022 course on contemporary architectural theory here and the syllabus for my 2025 course on critical cartography here.
+Read testimonials from some of my recent students here.

 Even more occasionally, I write for architecture and geography publications like the the New York Review of Architecture, Critical Planning Journal, and Journal of Landscape Architecture.